-In the past few decades since the mid-eighties, the trade negotiations under WTO were aimed at promoting economic globalisation, which had the potential of benefitting both the developed and the developing countries.
-Although the distribution of those benefits is alleged to have been tilted in favour of the developed countries, the rule-based arrangements had the advantage of not requiring negotiating skills on the part of individual countries, many of which in the developing world lack such skills.
+In the past few decades, since the mid-1980s, the trade negotiations under WTO were aimed at promoting economic globalisation, which had the potential for benefitting both developed and developing countries.
+Although the distribution of those benefits is alleged to have been tilted in favour of the developed countries, the rule-based arrangements had the advantage of not requiring negotiating skills on the part of individual countries; many of which in the developing world lack such skills.
 There seems to be now very little chance of further progress in WTO negotiations; rather, the evolving global order is being shaped by the power struggle between the US and China, along with the formation of many regional partnerships that are aimed at promoting economic cooperation as well as addressing many divergent political and security concerns.

-The scenario has become more complicated by the recent tilt towards nationalist trade policies in the industrialised countries, especially in the US, resulting mainly from of the resentment of the alleged impact of trade openness on labour displacement within those countries.
-Many economists however argue that the blame should be put on the lack of appropriate compensating measures within the domestic economies of those countries, and not on the liberalisation of import from developing countries.
-It is ironical that this rise of economic nationalism is taking place in the industrialised West in spite of the fact that the trade rules negotiated under the WTO were largely in favour of the industrialised countries vis-a-vis the developing world.
+The scenario has become more complicated by the recent tilt towards nationalist trade policies in the industrialised countries, especially in the US, resulting mainly from the resentment against the alleged impact of trade openness on labour displacement within those countries.
+Many economists, however, argue that the blame should be put on the lack of appropriate compensating measures within the domestic economies of those countries and not on the liberalisation of imports from developing countries.
+It is ironic that this rise of economic nationalism is taking place in the industrialised West in spite of the fact that the trade rules negotiated under the WTO were largely in favour of the industrialised countries visa-vis the developing world.